kuzzleio/documentation/src/core/1/guides/essentials/cli/index.md

 **Notes:**

 * The fixtures can contain any number of index and collection configurations.
-* Each collection contains an array of data to load, just like the [bulk:import API](/api/1/controller-bulk/import/).
+* Each collection contains an array of data to load, just like the [bulk:import](/core/1/api/controllers/bulk/import) method.
 * If an index or collection does not exist, the load will fail.
 * Fixtures are loaded sequentially, one index/collection pair at a time.
 If a failure occurs, Kuzzle immediately interrupts the sequence.